LogtalkDotOrg/logtalk3/adapters/NOTES.md

 required privileges (e.g. using `sudo` on POSIX systems or choosing `Run as administrator` on Windows systems).

-Due to the long release cycle of XSB, you may need to use its development version if the recommended version is not yet available as a stable release.
+Due to the relative long release cycle of XSB, you may need to use its development version if the recommended version is not yet available as a stable release.

-Know issue in XSB 3.5.0: this version doesn't support static multifile predicates.
+A know issue in XSB 3.5.0 is that this version doesn't support static multifile predicates.
 This limitation may be fixed in later versions.

 The definition of the `as` operator used in Logtalk when declaring predicate (or non-terminal) aliases conflicts with the definition of this operator in